Jonathan Justin

-Jonathan Justin (born February 27, 1991, in Pereybèré, Rivière du Rempart) is a Mauritian-French footballer who is currently a free agent.
+Jonathan Justin (born 27 February 1991 in Pereybèré, Rivière du Rempart) is a Mauritian-French footballer.
+He is currently a free agent.
 He is featured on the Mauritian national team in the official 2010 FIFA World Cup video game.

 Career

 Senior career

 Justin started off his professional career in 2007 with AS Auch Gascogne.
 He then bounced around in the lower leagues of France, playing for Rodez AF, Amiens SC, and again with AS Auch Gascogne.
 In January 2011, he transferred to Etoile FC of Singapore's S.League.
-On March 7, 2011, Justin scored his first two goals for the team in a 4-2 win over Hougang United FC.
+On 7 March 2011, Justin scored his first two goals for the team in a 4-2 win over Hougang United FC.
 After only 5 months with the club, he was released by Etoile FC.
 He then signed with US Castanet in France.

 International career

 Justin has called up to play for Mauritius in 2009, his country of birth.
+He scored his first goal for his country in a friendly against Mongolia.
+He scored his 2nd goal against Singapore in the country that he last played for in 2011 for Etoile.